Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Abstract

 \section{Abstract}

+Driving is challenging in conditions like night, rain, and snow.
+Lack of good labeled datasets has hampered progress in scene understanding under such conditions.
+Unsupervised Domain Adaptation (UDA) using large labeled clear-day datasets is a promising research direction in such cases.
+However, many UDA methods are trained with dominant scene backgrounds (e.g., roads, sky, sidewalks) that appear dramatically different across domains.
+As a result, they struggle to learn effective features of smaller and often sparse foreground objects (e.g., people, vehicles, signs).

-In visual recognition, scale bias is a key challenge due to the imbalance of object and image size distribution inherent in real scene datasets.
-Conventional solutions involve injecting scale invariance priors, oversampling the dataset at different scales during training, or adjusting scale at inference.
-While these strategies mitigate scale bias to some extent, their ability to adapt across diverse datasets is limited.
-Besides, they increase computational load during training and latency during inference.
-In this work, we use adaptive attentional processing -- oversampling salient object regions by warping images in-place during training.
-Discovering that shifting the source scale distribution improves backbone features, we developed a instance-level warping guidance aimed at object region sampling to mitigate source scale bias in domain adaptation.
-Our approach improves adaptation across geographies, lighting and weather conditions, is agnostic to the task, domain adaptation algorithm, saliency guidance, and underlying model architecture.
-Highlights include \textbf{\txtgreen{+6.1}} mAP50 for BDD100K Clear $\rightarrow$ DENSE Foggy, \textbf{\txtgreen{+3.7}} mAP50 for BDD100K Day $\rightarrow$ Night, \textbf{\txtgreen{+3.0}} mAP50 for BDD100K Clear $\rightarrow$ Rainy, and \textbf{\txtgreen{+6.3}} mIoU for Cityscapes $\rightarrow$ ACDC.
-Our approach adds minimal memory during training and has no additional latency at inference time. \textit{Please see Appendix for more results and analysis.}
+In this work, we improve UDA training by applying in-place image warping to focus on salient objects.
+We design instance-level saliency guidance to adaptively oversample object regions and undersample background areas, which reduces adverse effects from background context and enhances backbone feature learning.
+Our approach improves adaptation across geographies, lighting, and weather conditions, and is agnostic to the task (segmentation, detection), domain adaptation algorithm, saliency guidance, and underlying model architecture.
+Result highlights include \textbf{\txtgreen{+6.1}} mAP50 for BDD100K Clear $\rightarrow$ DENSE Foggy, \textbf{\txtgreen{+3.7}} mAP50 for BDD100K Day $\rightarrow$ Night, \textbf{\txtgreen{+3.0}} mAP50 for BDD100K Clear $\rightarrow$ Rainy, and \textbf{\txtgreen{+6.3}} mIoU for Cityscapes $\rightarrow$ ACDC.
+Besides, Our method adds minimal training memory and no additional inference latency.
+Code is available at \href{https://github.com/ShenZheng2000/Instance-Warp}{https://github.com/ShenZheng2000/Instance-Warp}.